dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/about-documentation.rst

 What should not be documented?
 ------------------------------

-Some things are just not worth documenting.
+If relevant source code is easy to read, just link to the code.

 For example, it doesn't make sense to create a document with a list of our RESTful URLs.
-We can link directly to the list in the source code, which is just as easy to read, and is less likely to be incorrect.
+We can link directly to the source code, which is just as easy to read, and is less likely to be incorrect.

+Instead, you can describe how to find things out.

 .. _OpenCSW wiki: http://wiki.opencsw.org/
 .. _OpenCSW manual: http://www.opencsw.org/manual/